Afresh raises $13 million for AI that optimizes grocery supply chains

-AI-powered grocery management platform Afresh today raised $13 million in funding, a figure that a source tells VentureBeat values the company at over $100 million.
-The company says the capital will enable it to expand its product across functions including supply chain, store operations, and merchandising for all food categories after a year in which it doubled the size of its workforce,
+AI-powered grocery management platform Afresh today raised $13 million in funding, which a source tells VentureBeat values the company at over $100 million.
+Afresh says the capital will enable it to expand its product across supply chain, store operations, and merchandising for all food categories, following a year in which it doubled the size of its workforce.

 Grocery stores are responsible for an estimated 10% of all U.S. food waste, which amounts to 43 billion pounds annually.
 According to the Guardian, the food supply chain wastes 45% of all produce, 35% of seafood, 30% of cereals, and 20% of meat and dairy products every year.
 Additionally, the Environmental Protection Agency estimates that food containers and packaging make up 23% of landfill waste.

-Afresh, whose customers include Fresh Thyme Market, WinCo Foods, and Heinen’s, aims to combat this with solutions that optimize merchandising, ordering, and operations for fresh departments in supermarkets.
-The platform’s AI-based engine helps with decision-making by detecting issues to automate as much as possible while engaging associates when necessary.
+Afresh, whose customers include Fresh Thyme Market, WinCo Foods, and Heinen’s, aims to combat this with solutions that optimize merchandising, ordering, and operations for fresh food departments in supermarkets.
+The platform’s AI-based engine helps with decision-making by detecting issues and finding areas that can be automated while engaging associates when necessary.

-Essentially, Afresh analyzes customer purchase data and forecasts product demand, taking into account headwinds like pandemic-related runs on pork and beef products.
-Retail managers can then use the platform to order the exact amount of fresh food they’ll need.
+Afresh analyzes customer purchase data and forecasts product demand, taking into account headwinds like pandemic-related runs on pork and beef products.
+Retail managers can then use the platform to order the exact amount of fresh food they will need.

 Afresh says it trains its machine learning models, some of which have been peer-reviewed in academic journals, on hundreds of millions of data points and thousands of features.
 The models attempt to predict the distribution of events along a probability spectrum, generalizing to rare events (like the pandemic) even with limited historical data.